 Applicants must be working full-time in the field of film and/or television post production.
-Freelancers and interns will be accepted, but must not have another source of income, from outside of the industry.
+Freelancers and interns will be accepted, but their primary income must be from within the industry.
 While some post production professionals are also required to work in production, the majority of the applicant’s work must be in post production.

 Applicants can not be current students.